kodecocodes/i9t/multitasking/multitasking.markdown

 By Soheil Azarpour

 iOS 9 introduces a phenomenal feature for the iPad — **multitasking**.
-For the first time ever on the iPad, users can run two apps on screen at the same time.
-You can read a proposal in your email client while you research the topic in Safari, open on the same screen.
-Or you can keep an eye on Twitter while you enjoy your favorite sports show at the same time on the same screen.
-This is an insane productivity boost for a small device you can hold in your hands and is likely to change the way users interact with their iPads.
+For the first time ever, iPad users can run two apps on screen at the same time.
+Maybe you want to read a proposal in your email client while you research the topic in Safari.
+Or you'd like to keep an eye on Twitter while you enjoy your favorite sports show.
+For a tiny device that you can hold in one hand, this is a crazy amount of productivity power.
+It's undoubtedly going to change the way users interact with their iPads.

 In this chapter, you'll learn how to update an existing app so that it plays nicely in a multi-tasked iPad environment.